cowrie/cowrie/docs/PROXY.rst

 `Backend Pool's own documentation <https://cowrie.readthedocs.io/en/latest/BACKEND_POOL.html>`_.

 The backend pool can be run in the same machine as Cowrie, or on a remote one (e.g. Cowrie on a Raspberry Pi, and the pool in a larger machine).
-In the former case, set `pool_local` to true;
+In the former case, set `pool` to `local`;
-in the later, set `pool_local` to false and specify its host and port, matching with the `listen_endpoints` of the `[backend_pool]` section.
+in the later, set `pool` to `remote` and specify its host and port, matching with the `listen_endpoints` of the `[backend_pool]` section.
 Further configurations sent by the client are explained in
 `Backend Pool's own documentation <https://cowrie.readthedocs.io/en/latest/BACKEND_POOL.html>`_.